relliky/Tais_Home_Assistant_Config/README.md

 Voice Assistant:
 - Alexa (free alexa integration via Emulated Hue)
-  - Support turn on/off HA appliances and calling HA scripts to set a scene
+  - Support controlling HA appliances and calling HA scripts to set a scene
   - Extra commands supported:
     - Alexa, Find my iPhone
       - This will set a "Find My" alert to my iphone.
 Other apple devices are also supported.